zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

     - Globalkites possible partnership with Bill and Michael
 - attended:
     - *Arches & Coffee* meeting
-    - Leicester meeting about the AAA
+    - Leicester meeting about the AAA, with Andrew

 ---